jscrui/ratherlabs-challenge/README.md

 1) Clone the repository to your local machine.
 2) Run `npm i` to install the necessary dependencies.
 3) Create a `.env` file in the root folder and add the following line: `ALCHEMY_PRIVATE_KEY="Your-alchemy-private-key"`.
+If you don't have an Alchemy private key, you can obtain one from https://dashboard.alchemy.com/.

-    You can get an Alchemy private key here: https://dashboard.alchemy.com/
+It's important to note that if you plan to deploy this contract on **mainnet**, you should also include your private key in the .env file with the following line: `PRIVATE_KEY="your_private_key"`.

 4) Open a terminal on the root folder and run `npx hardhat test`, if everything is correct, you will see all the hardaht unit testing passed.
 5) Finally, on the same terminal you can run `npx hardhat run scripts/deploy.js` to deploy SushiWallet to Ethereum Mainnet.